 As with all health professions, an optometry career offers promising rewards both in terms of growth and satisfaction, and future earning power.
 It's important to begin your optometry school application processes with a plan for managing education costs and debt, and for setting goals and expectations for future earnings.
 Our team can help.

-are of options available to assist UIWRSO students with financing their education.
+There are a number of options available to assist UIWRSO students with financing their education.
 The majority of professional school students receive financial aid.
-Student loans, student employment, institutional scholarships, and outside scholarships are offered to help students cover their educational costs. number
+Student loans, student employment, institutional scholarships, and outside scholarships are offered to help students cover their educational costs.

 After the FAFSA has been received, the students are awarded and packaged financial aid up to the total Cost of Attendance.
 The Cost of Attendance at UIWRSO includes a budget for tuition, fees, books, room, board, transportation, equipment, and personal expenses.
 Students may accept all or any portion of their aid package (example: accepting aid to cover only the direct costs of their tuition and fees).
 Our Director of Admissions & Student Services routinely provides individual advising with regards to the federal aid process, budgeting and debt counseling.